ccp137/GemPuzzle/README.md

 GemPuzzle
 =========
-Gem Puzzle is a a sliding puzzle that consists of a frame of numbered square tiles in random order with one tile missing (from [wiki](http://en.wikipedia.org/wiki/15_puzzle)).
+Gem Puzzle is a sliding puzzle that consists of a frame of numbered square tiles in random order with one tile missing (from [wiki](http://en.wikipedia.org/wiki/15_puzzle)).

 ## Blueprint
 ```